Roy Barreras

-Roy Leonardo Barreras Montealegre (born 27 November 1963) is a Colombian politician and 2018 presidential candidate, currently serving as senator since 2010 and President of the Senate of Colombia since 2022.
+Roy Leonardo Barreras Montealegre (born 27 November 1963) is a Colombian politician and 2018 presidential candidate, he had served as senator from 2010 to 2023 and President of the Senate of Colombia from July 2022 to May 2023.
 In addition to senator, Barreras served as chairman of former governing party, the Union Party for the People.
-He entered politics in 2006 when he was elected as a member of the House of Representatives.
+He entered politics in 2006 when he was elected as a member of the Chamber of Representatives.

 Early life

 Roy Barreras was born into a humble family in Cali, Colombia.
 His grandparents were from Spain, and fled to Colombia during the Spanish Civil War.
 His mother was from the countryside, her own family displaced during the Colombian conflict, and his father a medical doctor who was forced to travel far from home for extended periods as part of his profession.
 Barreras struggled during his childhood with bullying from his classmates, working odd jobs including as a taxi driver and an assistant in a bakery.
 He eventually followed in his father's footsteps and became a medical doctor, working for more than two decades in various parts of Colombia.